Morgan-Feuz/featureCounts/README.md

 # featureCounts Set-Up and Workflow

 ### Background
-[featureCounts](https://subread.sourceforge.net/featureCounts.html) is a general-purpose read summarization program that counts mapped reads for genomic feature (e.g., genes, exons, promoter, gene bodies, genomic bins, chromosomal locations).
+[featureCounts](https://subread.sourceforge.net/featureCounts.html) is a general-purpose read summarization program that counts mapped reads for genomic features (e.g., genes, exons, promoters, gene bodies, genomic bins, chromosomal locations).
 It is frequently used to count both RNA-seq and genomic DNA-seq reads and is part of the complete [Subread package](https://subread.sourceforge.net/).

 ----------------------------------------------------------------------------------------------------